Call now for a FREE Consultation

 However you decide to plead, hire a lawyer who specialises in motoring offences such as mobile phone driving charges.
 Discuss your case with your lawyer, and present all of the evidence that might help in showing that you were not using your phone when driving and/or there was an emergency which necessitated its use.
 Your lawyer will be able to decide what evidence is useful and what isn’t so don’t leave anything out.

 It is very important that you are totally open and honest with your legal team about any extenuating circumstances, such as being lost or having pulled off to the side of the road to enter a location into Google Maps.
-If you are not transparent at this stage, your lies could potentially come back and hurt you later on during court proceedings before a judge and jury.
-Anything you lie about or leave out could end up being used against you during cross-examination, and if you haven’t told your lawyers the truth, they will blindsided and won’t be able to defend you to their full abilities.
+If you are not transparent at this stage, your lies could potentially come back and hurt you later on during court proceedings.
+Anything you lie about or leave out could end up being used against you during cross-examination and if you haven’t told your lawyers the truth, they will not be able to defend you to the fullest of their abilities.

 Contact Caddick Davies Solicitors today